Quarantine a boon for some Hong Kong hotels as thousands return

-HONG KONG (Reuters) - As thousands of Hong Kong citizens and expatriates return to the city, many are seeking refuge in hotels, fearful that cramped apartments in one of the world’s most expensive property markets could put families or flatmates at risk.
+HONG KONG, March 27 (Reuters) - As thousands of Hong Kong citizens and expatriates return to the city, many are seeking refuge in hotels, fearful that cramped apartments in one of the world’s most expensive property markets could put families or flatmates at risk.

 Social distancing is tough in Hong Kong, where the bulk of the city’s 7.4 million population lives in flats that on average are no bigger than 500 square feet (46 square metres).